Give thanks to the LORD for He is good. His love endures forever. Psalm 136:1

-His goodness plots the course of the sun and clouds to create a beautiful scenes.
-Though the beauty of the moment is fleeting, His goodness and love are everlasting.
+His goodness plots the course of the sun and clouds to create a beautiful scene.
+Though the beauty of the moment is fleeting His goodness and love are everlasting.

-Thank God His love is not limited by my ability to put it into words or be there to take a picture.
+Thank You Lord that Your love is not limited by my ability to put it into words or to take a picture.

 It is greater than my imagination.
 It is not measured by what I deserve.
-It does not stop when I wander off, but seeks me out and brings me back.
+It does not stop when I wander off, or get caught in a storm.
+His love seeks me out and brings me back.
 I cannot diminish it, but I can increase it by receiving His love and giving it away.
 It surrounds me like a shield, and guides me on the right path.
 God’s love gives me freedom to be all that He created me to be.
 His love washes over me and will never leave nor forsake me.
 I don’t have to worry about tomorrow, because God’s love and mercy will greet me like the sunrise with beauty and glory.

 Give thanks to the LORD for He is good.
 His love endures forever.

 At the time of Last Supper Jesus announced: The Son of Man will go just as it is written about him.
 But woe to that man who betrays the Son of Man!
 It would be better for him if he had not been born.
 Matthew 26:24

 Judas walked with Jesus.
 He talked with Jesus.
 He witnessed the miracles of Jesus.
 He was chosen by Jesus.
 Yet he betrayed Jesus and ran off in shame.
 In trying to undo what he had done, he turned away from God’s grace in Jesus and punished himself.